 I wish I lived alone away from my father.
 I wish I lived in my own apartment, and I wish I had the job to sustain myself.
 Being in law school has taken such a toll on my humanity because it has forced me to be dependent on him, however each time I have tried to move out on my own, he has started getting VERY sad wondering why I am leaving him.
 I often wonder who is dependent on whom.

 I wish I can get up and leave but because of my financial situation and my inability to change it, I am held prisoner in my father's home until I pass the bar and get a job.
-Graduating and passing the bar is not only my way to success and happiness, it is also my get out of jail card, unless I can find a way to leave sooner.
+Graduating law school and passing the bar is not only my way to success and happiness, it is also my get out of jail card, unless I can find a way to leave sooner.
 I often think that my sanity depends on it.

 Wednesday, December 21, 2005